nuta/resea/docs/porting.md

   `libs/common/arch/example`, `kernel/arch/example`, and `libs/common/arch/example`.
 2. Define arch-specific types and build settings in the `common` library.
 3. Implement Hardware Abstraction Layer (HAL) for kernel.
-4. Define arch-specific part in the `resea` library.
+4. Implement arch-specific part in the `resea` library.
 5. Add the architecture in `Kconfig`.

 ## Implementing `common` library
-The common library (`libs/common`) is responsible for providing libraries and types (`typedef`) for both kernel and userspace programs.
+The common library (`libs/common`) is responsible for providing standalone libraries (e.g. doubly-linked list) and types for both kernel and userspace programs.
 You'll need to implement the following files.

 - `libs/common/arch/<arch-name>/arch.mk`
   - Build options for the arch: `$CFLAGS`, `run` command, etc.